How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 A serene Japanese garden in Kanazawa, the Kenrokuen Garden, features a stone lantern, the Kotoji stone lantern, by a calm pond, surrounded by lush trees and scattered rocks.
 The edge of the pond is covered with fallen pink cherry blossom petals, creating a picturesque and tranquil scene perfect for your 2 days in Kanazawa.

-Now that you’ve visited the Maeda Clan’s residency, its time to visit their most beautiful creation and Japan’s most beautiful garden – the Kenrokuen.
+Now that you’ve visited the Maeda Clan’s residency, it’s time to visit their most beautiful creation and Japan’s most beautiful garden – the Kenrokuen.

 As its name states, the Kenrokuen is a “garden of the six sublimities” – the six features that make a garden perfect.
 The six sublimities consist of artifice, water, views, seclusion, antiquity, and spaciousness.

-The Kenrokuen Garden, built as an outer garden of the Kanazawa Castle, is connected via bridge to the Kanazawa Castle.
+The Kenrokuen Garden, built as an outer garden of the Kanazawa Castle, is connected via a bridge to the Kanazawa Castle.

 The Kenroku-en is the perfect place to take a peaceful stroll and immerse yourself in the insane beauty of traditional Japanese gardens and Japanese nature.
-Some highlights of this park include the Kasumigaike Pond, Karasaki Pine, Kotoji stone lantern, tea ceremonies, and the Yugao-tei Tea House.
+Somehighlights of this park include the Kasumigaike Pond, Karasaki Pine, Kotoji stone lantern, tea ceremonies, and the Yugao-tei Tea House.

 Read my Ultimate Guide to the Kenrokuen Garden to make the most of your visit!

-Something great to note is that this garden is perfect year round due to its seasonality.
-For example, in the winter time, you’ll experience a winter wonderland.
-In the spring you’ll experience the magical cherry blossoms.
+Something great to note is that this garden is perfect year-round due to its seasonality.
+For example, in the wintertime, you’ll experience a winter wonderland.
+In the spring, you’ll experience the magical cherry blossoms.

 The entry fee for the Kenrokuen Garden is only 320 yen, roughly $2.